gabrielsoltz/metahub/README.md

 Under the key `cloudtrail`, you will find critical Cloudtrail events related to the affected resource, such as creating events.

-The events that we look for are defined by resource type, and you can add/modify the critical events for each resource type by editing the configuration file: `(resources.py)[lib/config/resources]`
+The events that we look for are defined by resource type, and you can add/modify the critical events for each resource type by editing the configuration file [resources.py](lib/config/resources.py).

 For example for an affeted Security Group, MetaHub will look for the following events: